chtoucas/Abc/README.md

         select (x, y, z)
 ```

+### More features

-And much more, see the XML comments for samples:
+See the XML comments for samples.
 - LINQ and collection extensions; see `Abc.Linq` and `Abc.Extensions`.
 - Parsing helpers; see `May`.
 - XML & SQL data type helpers; see `Abc.Extensions`.

 ### Guidelines

-Usage:
+Usage.
 - CONSIDER using this type when `T` is a value type or an _immutable_ reference
   type.
 - AVOID using this type when `T` is a _mutable_ reference type.
 - DO NOT use a _maybe_ with nullable types, eg `Maybe<int?>`.

-General recommendations:
+General recommendations.
 - DO NOT use `Maybe<T>` in public APIs.
 - DO use _maybe_'s when processing multiple nullable objects.
 - CONSIDER using _maybe_'s to validate then transform data you don't control.

-May-Parse pattern:
+May-Parse pattern.
 - DO use this pattern instead of the Try-Parse pattern for reference types.
 - DO use the prefix _May_ for methods implementing this pattern.